Vanint/CoUDA/README.md

 Numpy 1.15.4

 ## Usage
-Please use this code after downloading the dataset and the model (download linking is attached as below).
+Please use this code after downloading the dataset and the model.

 ### Dataset and Model
 Dataset: The attached dataset is Office-31 corrupted by the label noise rate 0.1. \